 Side-by-side comparison diagram: Chomsky vs Skinner Language Development Theories

-Piaget's view (date unspecified) links language to understanding.
+Piaget's view (1952) links language to understanding.
 Do not expect fluent past tense use without a firm time concept.
 Avoid complex abstract explanations with preoperational learners.
 Match your language to the learner's cognitive level.

-Vygotsky (date) showed interaction matters.
+Vygotsky (1978) showed interaction matters.
 Learners build language through talk and shared tasks.
 Individual worksheets offer little language growth.
-Use talk partners, group work, and storytelling (Vygotsky, date).
+Use talk partners, group work, and storytelling (Vygotsky, 1978).

 Early Years Language Support Strategies